oshaughnessy/maysl.soccer/_pages/rules.md

 {% endcapture %}
 <div class="notice--info">{{ no-offside | markdownify }}</div>

+For more details, see our Coaches page on [offside and the build-out line]({% link _pages/coaches.md %}#offside-and-the-build-out-line).

 ### Substitutions in U10+

 Player substitutions during a game are only allowed when [the ball is out